deyvidm18/gke-service-mesh/README.md

    * A GKE Enterprise cluster with Cloud Service Mesh enabled
    * A GKE cluster with the Gateway API enabled.
    * Gatekeeper installed (optional).
+   * A Google Cloud Service Account with appropriate permissions (for JWT generation).

 2. **Configure and Deploy:**
    * Modify the provided YAML files to match your environment (e.g., IP addresses, domain names, namespaces).
+Pay close attention to the `jwt-auth.yaml` file and ensure the `issuer` and `jwks` values are correct for your service account.
    * Apply the GKE Gateway, Istio Gateway, VirtualService, and any other necessary Istio resources.
+   * Apply the `jwt-auth.yaml` file to enable JWT authentication.
    * If using Gatekeeper, deploy the ConstraintTemplate and Constraint.
    * Deploy the `curl-test-pod` to the `test` namespace.
+   * Run `jwt-generator/main.py` with your service account key file to generate a JWT.
+Use this JWT in the `Authorization` header of requests to the `simple-http-server` service.

 **Usage**

 * **Access your applications through the GKE Gateway's external IP address.**
 * Istio will manage internal traffic routing and enforce mTLS within the mesh.
 * The Gatekeeper constraint (if enabled) will forces labels on new namespaces for Istio sidecar injection.
+* Access the `simple-http-server` service using a JWT for authentication.

 **Testing with `curl-test-pod`**